hashicorp/terraform-website/content/source/docs/glossary.html.md

 TFE uses SSH private keys for two kinds of operations:

 - Downloading private Terraform [modules][] with [Git][]-based sources during a Terraform run.
 Keys for downloading modules are assigned per-workspace.
-- Bringing content from a connected [VCS provider][] into TFE, usually when downloading a Terraform [configuration][] for a [workspace][] or importing a module into the [private module registry][].
-Only some VCS providers require an SSH key, but others can optionally use SSH instead of the provider's normal API.
+- Bringing content from a connected [VCS provider][] into TFE, usually when pulling in a Terraform [configuration][] for a [workspace][] or importing a module into the [private module registry][].
+Only some VCS providers require an SSH key, but others can optionally use SSH if an SSH key is provided.

 - [Wikipedia: SSH](https://en.wikipedia.org/wiki/Secure_Shell)
 - [TFE docs: SSH Keys for Cloning Modules](/docs/enterprise/workspaces/ssh-keys.html)